hujhax/austin-improv-wiki/Troupes/The Delightfuls.md

 **The Delightfuls** are an improv troupe.

 ## History
-The troupe was formed around the time of [[The 2013 Out of Bounds Comedy Festival]] when the three girls started hanging out together as a trio, and had a craft date wherein they created "dream boards".
+The troupe was formed around the time of [[Festival/The 2013 Out of Bounds Comedy Festival|The 2013 Out of Bounds Comedy Festival]] when the three girls started hanging out together as a trio, and had a craft date wherein they created "dream boards".

 ## Summary
 Their style consists of positive, relatively quick-paced scenes based on true stories of their lives.